 - 1. Awareness. - 2.
-Determine the distribution of Wild russell lupin in Canterbury. - 3.
+Determine the distribution of wild russell lupin in Canterbury. - 3.
 Control of Wild russell lupin to prevent spread at priority sites. - 4.
 Monitor the effectiveness of control sites.

-- ✓ Achieved: Education and awareness undertaken. - Achieved: Distribution information was obtained. - ✓ Achieved: Planning undertaken to control wild russell lupin at Ohau. - ✓ Not applicable: Monitoring of controlled sites.
+- Achieved: Education and awareness undertaken. - Achieved: Distribution information was obtained. - Achieved: Control of wild russell lupin in the upper Ōhau catchment. - Not applicable: Monitoring of controlled sites.